 Lodge obtained upper story at death of Mr. Cox, by his will.
 F. P. Lewis gave lower story in 1952.

 Location.
 30° 32.573′ N, 98° 10.058′ W. Marker is near Smithwick, Texas, in Burnet County.
 Marker is on County Road 344, on the right when traveling north.
-Touch for map.
 From Marble Falls take FM 1431 E approx. 8 miles to CR 344, then south on CR 344 approx. 2 miles.
-Road will dead-end at the lodge; marker is on front of building.
+Road Touch for map.
 Marker is in this post office area: Marble Falls TX 78654, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Smithwick Cemetery (approx. 2.1 miles away); Rockvale (approx. 3.4 miles away); Dead Man's Hole Hoag-Faubion-Fuchs House (approx. 6.6 miles away); Otto Ebeling House (approx. 6.6 miles away); Christian-Matern House (approx. 6.6 miles away); Marble Falls Depot (approx. 6.7 miles away); Marble Falls Factory Site (approx. 6.7 miles away).
+Smithwick Cemetery (approx. 2.1 miles away); Rockvale (approx. 3.4 miles away); Dead Man's Hole (approx. 5.9 miles away); Hoag-Faubion-Fuchs House (approx. 6.6 miles away); Otto Ebeling House (approx. 6.6 miles away); Christian-Matern House (approx. 6.6 miles away); Captain Jesse Burnam (approx. 6.6 miles away); Marble Falls Depot (approx. 6.7 miles away).

 1. Charter Members